Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution

 The easiest case is when $\T/\T_0$ is unramified.
 In this case, we are reduced to studying the~dis\-tinc\-tion of supercuspidal representations of $\GL_m(\ee)$ by $\GL_m(\ee_0)$.
-That any distin\-gui\-shed ir\-re\-du\-ci\-ble representation is $\s$-selfdual follows from a finite and $\ell$-modular version of Theorem~\ref{FP} (see Remark~\ref{bananejaune}).
-For the converse statement, we use a lifting argument to characteristic $0$, based~on the fact that any $\s$-selfdual supercuspidal $\ell$-modular representation admits a $\s$-selfdual $\ell$-adic lift.
-This latter fact does not hold for $\s$-selfdual cuspidal representations: there exist $\s$-selfdual cus\-pidal representations, with $m$ even, which are not distinguished (see Remark \ref{mabille}).
+That any distin\-gui\-shed ir\-re\-du\-ci\-ble representation is $\s$-selfdual follows from a finite and $\ell$-modular version of Theorem~\ref{FP}~(see Remark~\ref{bananejaune}).
+For the converse statement, we use a lifting argument to characteristic $0$, based~on the fact that any $\s$-selfdual supercuspidal $\flb$-representation has a $\s$-selfdual $\qlb$-lift, where~$\qlb$~is an algebraic closure of the field of $\ell$-adic numbers and $\flb$ is its residual field.
+This does not~hold for $\s$-selfdual non-supercuspidal representations: by Remark \ref{mabille}, there are $\s$-selfdual cuspidal~re\-presentations, with $m$ even, which are not distinguished.

 In the case where $\T/\T_0$ is ramified, we are reduced to studying the distinction of supercuspidal representations of $\GL_m(\ee)$ by either $\GL_1(\ee)$ if $m=1$, or $\GL_{r}(\ee)\times\GL_{r}(\ee)$ if $m=2r$ is~even.~It is more difficult, as we do not have an analogue of Theorem \ref{FP}.
 Our proof relies on the~structure~of the projective envelope of a supercuspidal representation of $\GL_m(\ee)$, as well as a lifting argument to characteristic $0$.
 We prove that a supercuspidal representation is distinguished if and only~if~it is selfdual.
 Unlike the complex case, one can find $\s$-self\-dual cuspidal representations, with $m>1$ odd, which are not distinguished (see Remark \ref{carracci}).